 Acti-Fit is strongly committed to practices that protect children, young people and adults at risk from abuse, neglect, significant harm or radicalisation

-3. The statutory Framework and Legislative Duties
+4. The statutory Framework and Legislative Duties

-In order to safeguard and promote the welfare of children, Acti-Fit will act in accordance with the following legislation and guidance:
+In order to safeguard and promote the welfare of children, this policy has been developed in accordance with the following legislation and guidance:

 - The Children Act 1989